docknetwork/crypto-wasm-ts/README.md

 A typical use of BBS signatures looks like:
 - Signature parameters of the required size are assumed to exist and published at a public location.
 The signer can create his own or reuse parameters created by another party.
-- Signer public-private keypair and publishes the public key.
+- Signer creates a public-private keypair and publishes the public key.
   The keypair can be reused for signing other messages as well.
 - User requests a signature from the signer.
 - Signer signs the message list using the signature parameters and his private key.
 - User verifies the signature on the  message list using the signature parameters and signer's public key
 - User creates a proof of knowledge of the signature and message list and optionally reveals 1 or more messages to the verifier.
 - The verifier uses the signature parameters and signer's public key to verify this proof.
   If successful, the verifier is convinced that the user does have a signature from the signer and any messages revealed were part of the message list signed by the signer.

 ### Accumulator
-An accumulator is a "set like" data-structure in which elements can be added or removed but the size of the accumulator remains constant.
-But an accumulator cannot be directly checked for presence of an element, an element needs to have accompanying data called the witness (its the manager's signature on the element), the element and the witness and these together can be used to check the presence or absence of the element.
-An accumulator can be considered similar to the root of the merkle tree where the inclusion proof is the witness of the element (non-membership proofs aren't possible with simple merkle trees).
+An accumulator is a set-like data structure in which elements can be added or removed but the size of the accumulator remains constant.
+However, an accumulator cannot be directly checked for presence of an element, an element needs to have accompanying data called the witness (its the manager's signature on the element), the element and the witness and these together can be used to check the presence or absence of the element.
+An accumulator can be considered similar to the root of the merkle tree where the inclusion proof is the witness of the element
+(non-membership proofs aren't possible with simple merkle trees).
 As with merkle trees, as elements are added or removed from the accumulator, the witness (inclusion proof) needs to be updated for the current accumulated value (root).

 2 kinds of accumulators are provided, **positive** and **universal**.
 Positive support only membership witnesses while universal support both membership and non-membership witnesses.
-Creating non-membership witnesses is expensive however and the cost depends on the number of members present in the accumulator.
+Creating non-membership witnesses is expensive however, and the cost depends on the number of members present in the accumulator.
 Both accumulators are owned by an accumulator manager who has the private key to the accumulator and only the owner can add or remove elements or create witnesses using the accumulator.
 Accumulator allows proving membership of the member (or non-member) and the corresponding witness in zero knowledge meaning a user in possession of an accumulator member (or non-member) and the witness can convince a verifier that he knows of an element present (or absent) in the accumulator without revealing the element or the witness.
 Note, the like merkle trees,